tomcl/HowToUseGitTJWC/README.md

 The fox jumped over the dog
 ```

-* Commit it locally.
+* Commit it.
 * Push it to origin, so it has identical copies locally and in origin repo.
-* Now make concurrent changes, adding `lazy` before `fox` in local files with a text editor, and `quick` before `dog` in origin files (Github web interface).
+* Make concurrent changes, adding `lazy` before `fox` in local working tree with a text editor, and `quick` before `dog` in origin files (Github web interface).
 * Commit the local change.
 The origin change, made by editing a file under github, was committed when it was saved.
-* Now try to synchronise the two repos with a local Fetch origin and then Pull origin.
-The Pull will fail, generating a local merge conflict file `test.txt`:
+* Now try to synchronise the two repositories with a local Fetch and then Pull.
+The Pull will fail, generating a local _merge conflict_ file `test.txt`:

 ```
 <<<<<<< HEAD